scv-finance/portfolio/README.md

 I have deposited in the ETH-BTC pool.
 And this pool doesn't show up in the portfolio

+## Info for reproduction

-- Last 4 letters of address to reproduce: 0Aba
+- Last 4 letters of address: 0Aba
 - Pro Status: Pro
 ```